SchlenkR/Trulla/src/docs/Internals.md

-# Trulla: How it works internalls
+# Trulla: How it works internally

 The implementation of the tempalte provider might be interesting, because it contains (in a simple form) the building blocks that are required for a programming language.
 It has: